danyoel/courtwhisperer/README.md

-# legalvoice
+# Court Whisperer

-Speech to text to fill out legal forms #SSJH
+Paper forms are a barrier to access to legal services.
+Court Whisperer guides the public through complex legal tasks using simple instructions and voice recognition.

+For more information, see http://www.courtwhisperer.com/